venici2606/NumberOne/README.md

 According to the criteria, the percentage of test coverage, have to be at least 50%.
 Considering that, we strove to deliver a complete product without any bugs and faults in production; So, our test criteria is based on creating multiple tests, with a code coverage of 100%.
+The only class that we have 0% is Exercise Manager TestClass, and the reason for that is that there is no methods in Exercise Manager that should tests.

 <a name="usage"></a>
 ## Usage